On the $\Phi$-Stability and Related Conjectures: Introduction

 \subsection{Related Works}

-We next summarize the literatures on the noise stability problem.
+We next summarize the literature on the noise stability problem.
 Although the study of the noise stability problem originated in the seminal papers \cite{gacs1973common,witsenhausen1975sequences,borell1985geometric}, the term \emph{noise stability} was first introduced by Benjamini, Kalai, and Schramm \cite{benjamini1999noise}; see a brief survey on \cite[p.
 68]{O'Donnell14analysisof}.
 In \cite{benjamini1999noise}, only the case of $\alpha=2$ was studied.
 As mentioned previously, this was subsequently generalized to the cases of $\alpha>2$, $\alpha=1$, and $1<\alpha<2$ in \cite{mossel2005coin,courtade2014boolean,li2019boolean}, and the conjectures mentioned above were posed along with these generalizations.
 In fact, a weaker version (the two-function version) of Courtade--Kumar conjecture was solved by Pichler, Piantanida, and Matz \cite{pichler2018dictator} by using Fourier analysis.
 Specifically, they showed that $I(f(\mathbf{Y});g(\mathbf{X}))$ is maximized by a pair of identical dictator functions over all Boolean functions $(f,g)$, including but not limited to balanced Boolean functions.
 In fact, if $(f,g)$ are additionally restricted to be balanced, then this result is just a consequence of Witsenhausen's maximal correlation bound \cite{witsenhausen1975sequences}.
 In other words, Pichler, Piantanida, and Matz's contribution is addressing the unbalanced case.
-However, different from the weaker version, the original (single-function version of) Courtade--Kumar conjecture is open even for the balanced case.
-A classic bound for the balanced case is $\rho^{2}$, proven by Witsenhausen and Wyner \cite{witsenhausen1975conditional} (also see \cite{erkip1996efficiency}).
+However, the situation is totally different for the single-function version of Courtade--Kumar conjecture, since the latter is open even for the balanced case.
+A classic bound on the mutual information $I(f(\mathbf{Y});\mathbf{X})$ for the balanced case is $\rho^{2}$, proven by Witsenhausen and Wyner \cite{witsenhausen1975conditional} (also see \cite{erkip1996efficiency}).
 Such a bound can be proved via the so-called \emph{Mrs.\ Gerber's lemma}~\cite{wyner1973theorem} or the \emph{hypercontractivity inequality} \cite{O'Donnell14analysisof}.
 Ordentlich, Shayevitz, and Weinstein \cite{ordentlich2016improved} improve this bound to a sharper one for small $\rho$.
 This new bound turns out to be asymptotically sharp in the limiting case $\rho\to0$.
 In 2016, Samorodnitsky \cite{samorodnitsky2016entropy} made a significant breakthrough on the Courtade--Kumar conjecture.
 Specifically, he proved the existence of a {\em dimension-independent} threshold $\rho_{0}$ for which the Courtade--Kumar conjecture holds for all $\rho\in[0,\rho_{0}]$.
 However, the value of $\rho_{0}$ was not explicitly given in his paper, and required to be ``sufficiently small''.
 A weaker version of this result in which the threshold $\rho_{0}$ is replaced by a sequence that vanishes as $n\to\infty$ was also proven in \cite{ordentlich2016improved,yang2019most}.
+In addition, by considering a variant of noise model, Eldan, Mikulincer, and Raghavendra recently prove a variant version of the Courtade--Kumar conjecture \cite{eldan2022noise}.
+Their proof is based on the so-called renormalized Brownian motion.